La Bufadora Ensenada: Is it Worth a Visit?

 • Are looking for an ‘authentic’ Mexican experience

-• You are on a two-ship in port day and weekend, very likely crowds
+• You are on a two cruise ship day or holiday/summer weekend, very likely crowds. check Ensenada port schedule:

 Make La Bufadora better by: